MI-SLAM: Magnetic Inertial SLAM Systems

-In the first experiment, the loosely-coupled and tightly-coupled IM-SLAM systems were compared with MAINS.
+In the first experiment, the loosely coupled and tightly coupled IM-SLAM systems were compared with MAINS.
 Note that MAINS was modified in the same way as in Section~\ref{subsec: EKF-SLAM} to integrate barometer measurements.

-All three systems used the pose from the motion capture system as additional measurements when the sensor array was in the room at the beginning of the trajectory.
-This is to stablize the IMU bias estimates, which is important for good positioning performance.
+All three systems used the pose from the motion capture system as additional measurements at the beginning of the trajectory.
+This is to stabilize the IMU bias estimates, which is important for good positioning performance~\cite[Ch.
+22]{braasch2023fundamentals}.
+For many applications, such as first-responder localization, one can expect to have similar aiding at the start, such as GPS positioning.
 During the later parts of the trajectory, the systems relied solely on measurements from the onboard sensors for positioning.

 Three examples of the trajectories estimated by the three systems are shown in Fig.~\ref{fig: long corridor}, Fig.~\ref{fig: corridor}, and Fig.~\ref{fig: spiral staircase}, respectively.
-The quantitative results are summarized in TABLE~\ref{Tab: Horizontal and Vertical Error with Baro.} and TABLE~\ref{Tab: Yaw Error with Baro.}, where the horizontal error, vertical error, and yaw error at the end of the trajectories are reported.
+The quantitative results are summarized in TABLE~\ref{Tab: Horizontal and Vertical Error with Baro.}, where the horizontal error and vertical error at the end of the trajectories are reported.
 The horizontal error is defined as the Euclidean distance between the estimated position and the ground truth position projected onto the horizontal plane, while the vertical error is defined as the absolute difference between the estimated altitude and the ground truth altitude.
-The yaw error is defined as the absolute difference between the estimated yaw angle and the ground truth yaw angle.